Journalist, historian and naturalist living in Perth's eastern suburbs.

 Kids will get a real taste for the cupcake decorating classes.

 The eight participating wineries this year are highly regarded as quality wine producers and includes Dukes Vineyard, which was awarded James Halliday's 2019 Wine of The Year for its Magpie Hill Riesling, earning 99 points, the first white wine ever to achieve that score.

 The entry fee of $26 includes a complimentary wine glass and tastings of some of the stunning local wines.
 Accompanied children under age 18 are free.

 Food, wine and other drinks will be available for purchase on the day, but visitors are urged to bring cash as EFTPOS may be unreliable or unavailable at some festival stalls and ATM facilities are not guaranteed.

-Bus shuttles to and from the festival will operate from Albany, Denmark, Mt Barker and Porongurup Village.
+Buses will run to and from the festival from Albany, Denmark and Mt Barker.